 Student Fellows have the opportunity to put their learning into practice through work on concrete group projects.
 Students will develop project management skills while collaborating on meaningful projects supported by faculty in the Assembly community and a small research fund.

 Student Fellows are connected to faculty working on these issues at the cutting edge of their respective fields.
 Not only do they meet faculty during sponsored events, but they can also receive faculty advising on group projects.

-The Assembly Student Fellowship runs from the beginning of October 2019 through the duration of the academic year (excluding term breaks).
-Student Fellows are expected to attend a regular seminar series, participate in collaborative group projects, and join occasional events and special opportunities.
+The Assembly Student Fellowship runs from the beginning of October 2020 through the duration of the academic year (excluding term breaks).
+Student Fellows are expected to attend a regular seminar series, participate in collaborative group discussions, and join occasional events and special opportunities.
 We are looking for students who will be dedicated to fostering a robust community.